What is e-waste?

 What can we recycle?

-Cleanaway works with our network of municipal and industry partners to collect household e-waste through resource recovery centres, drop off points and community collection events across Australia.
+Cleanaway works with our network of municipal and industry partners to collect household e-waste via booked commercial collections, resource recovery centres, drop off points and community collection events across Australia.

-Businesses with large amounts of e-waste can contact us for e-waste collection and recycling that includes the secure destruction of all confidential data.
+Businesses with large amounts of e-waste can contact us to discuss commercial e-waste disposal and recycling services.

 Household and business e-waste includes: